Cryru/Emotion/Documents/SoulEngine.md

 <img src=http://i.imgur.com/XxvfIR7.png />

-is absolute insane and unproductive.
+is absolutely insane and unproductive.

 Maybe I'll get it right this time?
 Probably not.